biodiversitycellatlas/bca-website/README.md

 # Start Podman Compose to locally deploy the web app
 # - Prepares, downloads and starts all containers
 # - `-d`: starts the containers in detached mode
-# - `--build web`: rebuilds the web image if needed (for instance, new Python
-#   dependencies in `requirements.txt`)
+# - `--build`: rebuilds the web image (for instance, new Python dependencies in `requirements.txt`)
-podman compose up -d --build web
+podman compose up -d --build

 # Create a superuser (only required once for database setup)
 podman compose exec web python manage.py createsuperuser